dsccommunity/dsccommunity.org/content/guidelines/getting-started.md

 To delete your branch follow these steps:

-1. Run `git checkout master` in the command prompt.
+1. Run `git checkout main` in the command prompt.
 This ensures that you aren't in the branch to be deleted (which isn't allowed).
 1. Next, type `git branch -d branch-name` in the command prompt.
 This will delete the branch on your local machine only if it has been successfully